 CountryPlace is exposed to market risk related to the accessibility and terms of long-term financing of its loans.
 In the past, CountryPlace accessed the asset-backed securities market to provide term financing of its chattel and non-conforming mortgage originations.
-At present, independent asset-backed and mortgage-backed securitization markets are effectively closed to CountryPlace and other manufactured housing lenders.
+At present, independent asset-backed and mortgage-backed securitization markets are not readily available to CountryPlace and other manufactured housing lenders.
 Accordingly, CountryPlace has not continued to securitize its loan originations as a means to obtain long-term funding.

-We are also exposed to market risks related to our fixed rate consumer loans receivable balances.
-For fixed rate loans receivable, changes in interest rates do not change future earnings and cash flows from the receivables.
-However, changes in interest rates could affect the fair market value of the loan portfolio.
-Assuming CountryPlace's level of loans held for investment as of March 29, 2014, is held constant, a 1% increase in average interest rates would decrease the fair value of CountryPlace's portfolio by approximately \$5.8 million.
+We are also exposed to market risks related to our fixed rate consumer and commercial loan notes receivables, as well as our securitized financings balances.
+For fixed rate instruments, changes in interest rates do not change future earnings and cash flows.
+However, changes in interest rates could affect the fair market value of these instruments.
+Assuming the level of these instruments as of March 28, 2015, is held constant, a 1% unfavorable change in average interest rates would adversely impact the fair value of these instruments, as follows (in thousands):